 Laura has been an activist since age 14 and has been an educator for over 15 years.
 In college, she majored in Environmental Education at Oregon State University while teaching at various youth programs including outdoor school, nature centers, YMCA camps, and the Boys and Girls club.

 In 2006 she obtained her Masters in Education from Portland State University and a teaching license in middle and high school science and math.
-Laura was a teacher with Portland Public Schools for four years before joining YEA Camp full time.
+Laura was a teacher with Portland Public Schools for four years before joining YEA Camp full time in 2010.

 As a mother of two, she hopes to use her experience and love of working with young people to inspire the next generation to make a difference in the world.
 Laura is passionate about addressing the climate crisis and is currently serving as the volunteer Regional Coordinator for the Citizens Climate Lobby (CCL) for the Pacific Northwest, supporting CCL group leaders in OR, WA, ID, MT, AK and HI.
 She participates in the Salem CCL chapter.
-Laura is the Assistant Director for YEA Camp, and is responsible for its year-round operations.
-She has worked at 10 sessions of YEA Camp and will be at all 2014 sessions.
+She has worked at 13(!) sessions of YEA Camp and will be at all 2015 sessions.
 She currently lives in Salem, OR.

 Monica Carr holds a BA in non-fiction writing and journalism from Hunter College of the City University of New York.
 There, she participated with various student clubs, organizations and campaigns including the Hunter V-day Team for four consecutive years, including her leadership role as co-director in the 2012 production of “The Vagina Monologues,” has served as the secretary of Hunter’s Women’s Rights Coalition for six continuous semesters and volunteered with the International Action Center in phone banking, advertising and organizing the annual May Day protests in NYC for workers’ and immigrant rights.
 Monica has worked with a non-profit called Girls Write Now, which serves to foster relationships between professional women writers and inner-city high school girls.
 Her passion for youth empowerment stems from her counselor position at Lead for Diversity, a weeklong program for high school students, where she facilitates large and small group workshops addressing issues of bigotry and prejudice.
 Some of her most recent ventures have been exploring sustainable modes of living, intentional communities and permaculture farming.
 Monica works as the Vegan Support Analyst for the Farm Animal Rights Movement (FARM), a national nonprofit organization working to end the use of animals for food through public education and grassroots activism.